 After graduation from Clemson University in 1962 where he was Captain of the swimming team, Wally began a 20 year career as a US Army Officer.
 The first seven years of his career were spent as an Infantry Officer commanding troops and preparing them for duty in Vietnam.
 After his first tour of duty in Viet Nam with the 25th Infantry Division , he transferred to the Signal Corps and enjoyed a couple of years stateside as a ROTC instructor at Morehead State University.
-Soon he returned to Viet Nam as commander of a vital communications unit (420 men).
+Soon he returned to Viet Nam as commander of a vital communications unit (420 men) where he was awarded a bronze star and none of his men were killed in action.
 His army career took him and his family to various stateside assignments and to a position at NATO headquarters in Izmir, Turkey.

 Wally later had an unaccompanied tour for duty with the 1st ROK Army in Korea.